masquey/RevokeChinaCerts/Shared/Certificates/README.md

 Certificates categorized in three severity level.

-Each certificate is named with its SHA1 fingerprint, in `.pem` format.
+Each certificate is named with its SHA1 fingerprint, in `.crt` format.

 ### Definition of Severity Level